conan-io/docs/howtos/intel_compiler.rst

     Ensure you have installed the Intel plugins for Microsoft Visual Studio before reading this section.

-If you're working on a Microsoft Visual Studio project, you can add the Intel Toolset as a new *.props* file easily.
+If you're working on a Microsoft Visual Studio project, you can add the Intel Toolset as a new *.props* file.
 Let's suppose you have defined these files into your current project folder:

 .. code-block:: text